Skip to content

 pulseEnabled boolean Whether pulse animation is running

-_currentShape string Current shape: "Circle" or "Square"
+currentShape string Current shape: "Circle", "Square", "Rounded", or "Rectangle"

 steps table Array of step configurations